 However, her career was short-lived, and she lost her job when she least expected it.
 However, she still had to manage her bills, and being a single mother then pushed her to look for an alternative.
 And rather than sulk at the loss of a job, she had an ‘upward momentum shift.’
 She says that this is something she learned from her father, which meant turning the situation in one’s favor, regardless of the outlook.

-Over time, people would love the impact of the exercises with Ellen, and it wasn’t long before the house was too small for all the members.
+Over time, people loved the impact of the exercises with Ellen, and it wasn’t long before the house was too small for all the members.
 For this reason, she had to look for extra space, which meant renting a gym.

 Her friends Kern and Long saw the potential in Ellen’s theory and exercises and brought up the aspect of franchising the gym.
 With franchises run by different management but under the same concept, Ellen would help more people while still expanding her fitness business.